Kat Stewart: Film

-Kat Stewart appeared in West of Sunshine, a movie directed by Jason Raftopoulos and released in Australian cinemas in 2018.
+Stewart appeared in West of Sunshine, a movie directed by Jason Raftopoulos and released in Australian cinemas in 2018.
 The urban drama also stars Damian Hill, Ty Perham, Arthur Angel and Kaarin Fairfax.

 In 2019 Stewart has a supporting role in Little Monsters.
 The zombie comedy horror film, written and directed by Abe Forsythe, premiered at the Sundance Film Festival in January 2019 and stars 2013 Oscar winner Lupita Nyong'o, Josh Gad, Stephen Peacocke and Nadia Townsend.

-Radio & Podcasts
+Radio and podcasts

-In December 2020 Kat Stewart co-hosted "How Big is My Trailer", an interview series bringing together two well known Australians in a 'revealing and open-hearted conversation hour about the highs, lows and left turns of navigating a truly successful life in film, television and the arts.'
-Stewart co-hosted with Interviewer/Producer Angela Pulvirenti and each episode paired some of Australia's leading creative talents including George Miller with Tim Minchin, Asher Keddie with Daina Reid, Damon Herriman with Emma Freeman, Eric Bana with Trent Dalton, Eddie Perfect with Tina Arena.
-"How Big is My Trailer" is available as a podcast.
+In December 2020, Stewart co-hosted How Big is My Trailer, an interview series bringing together two well known Australians in a "revealing and open-hearted conversation hour about the highs, lows and left turns of navigating a truly successful life in film, television and the arts."
+Stewart co-hosted with interviewer/producer Angela Pulvirenti and each episode paired some of Australia's leading creative talents including George Miller with Tim Minchin, Asher Keddie with Daina Reid, Damon Herriman with Emma Freeman, Eric Bana with Trent Dalton, Eddie Perfect with Tina Arena.
+How Big is My Trailer is available as a podcast.

 Personal life

 Stewart married fellow actor David Whiteley in Melbourne in February 2008.
 The couple met while working at Red Stitch Actors Theatre in 2002.
 Their first child, a boy named Archie Nicholas Whiteley, was born on 12 January 2012.
 The actors share parenting duties between work commitments, "The great thing about this profession is it’s a period of intense work but you have great breaks as well.
 We co-parent; it’s 100 per cent a team effort.
 We also have parents who are besotted with Archie," Stewart said in 2014.

 Stewart and Whiteley had a second child, a daughter named Georgia Kitty Whiteley (known as Gigi) born on 16 March 2016.

-Kat Stewart's mother died of pancreatic cancer in 2015.
-"My mum, Kitty, was the ultimate mother: fiercely protective, sometimes overinvolved, incredibly hospitable, very self-deprecating and oh-so stylish...Losing her felt catastrophic, but I’ve gotten to a point now where I feel grateful for having her at all.
-Not everyone has that kind of relationship with their mum – I’m so lucky," Stewart confided to Alley Pascoe of Marie Claire in 2020.
+Stewart's mother died of pancreatic cancer in 2015.
+"My mum, Kitty, was the ultimate mother: fiercely protective, sometimes overinvolved, incredibly hospitable, very self-deprecating and oh-so stylish...Losing her felt catastrophic, but I've gotten to a point now where I feel grateful for having her at all.
+Not everyone has that kind of relationship with their mum – I'm so lucky," Stewart confided to Alley Pascoe of Marie Claire in 2020.
 Stewart has a close relationship with her father, Tony, telling Jane Rocca of The Sydney Morning Herald in 2018, "Dad and I are very close and talk most days now.
 I admire and look up to him.
 He is the kind of person I wanted to be like because he represents the values I want to instil in my kids.
 He has strong self-belief and is a risk-taker and has always had a strong sense of what's right."